-Felicity Huffman Is Not Getting Million Dollar Offers For “Tell-All” About College Admissions Scandal
+Felicity Huffman Is Not Getting Million-Dollar Offers For Tell-All About College Admissions Scandal

 Felicity Huffman has not received million-dollar offers from TV networks to do a tell-all about the college admissions scandal.
-Celebrity news fact checker, Gossip Cop, reports that, despite an article from Star which claims that that the networks have come knocking in hopes of a scoop from Huffman, a rep for the actress said that there are no offers on the table for her story.
+Celebrity news fact checker, Gossip Cop, reports that despite an article from Star which claims that that the networks have come knocking in hopes of a scoop from Huffman, a rep for the actress said that there are no offers on the table for her story.

 As People Magazine reports, Huffman pleaded guilty to paying a bribe through a fraudulent “college-prep” company headed by William “Rick” Singer.
 For her money, the actress got a proctor to correct her daughter’s answers on the SAT exam.
 Huffman paid $15,000 for that service.